divelab/cgan/data/Data.md

 ## Datasets:

-Our experiments are based on the dataset released by [Allen Cell](https://github.com/AllenCellModeling/torch_integrated_cell).
-Please follow their instructions to download the dataset.
-You need to randomly split the dataset into training set and testing set.
-Besides, each image should be resize to 256 by 256.
+Our experiments are based on the dataset released by Allen Cell.

+Use the following command to download: aws s3 cp s3://aics.integrated.cell.arxiv.paper.data . --recursive --no-sign-request